Information

 Acceptance of assignments

-Data identifying the client will be kept in our files for a minimum of five years after closing a client’s file in accordance with the provisions of the Danish Act on Measures to Prevent Money Laundering and Financing of Terrorism.
+Data identifying the client will be retained for a minimum of five years after closing of the case as per the provisions of the AML Act.

-Description of the services to be rendered by the Law Firm
+Description of services to be rendered

-Advisory services, closing of cases etc.
+Advisory services, closing of cases, etc.

-We keep all case files for a minimum of five years after the closing of the case.
+We keep all case files for a minimum of five years after closing of the case.
 Any original documents will be returned to the client no later than on closing of the case.

 Fees